AnggaGemilang/clean-architecture-boilerplate/README.md

 # BE Weather Insight

-BE Weather Insight is developed to do some potention prediction, and handle request for visualize trend prediction.
+BE Weather Insight is developed to do some potention prediction, and handle request for visualizing weather trend prediction.

 ## Version